andrewn6/andrewhummus/README.md

 ## 🖥️ Experience
 I've Programming since eleven years-old, since then I've learnt alot about cloud computing, architecture and more.
 I'm a huge fan of best-practices and I am a huge supporter of them, a large amount of my projects have linting and CI.
 I also make sure to follow best git practices.
+I mainly code in Python, But I am decent in TypeScript Java and I am currently learning Rust.

 ## 📫 Contact